Home Insurance

 This article has been updated from a previous version.

 With the cost of living continually on the rise, many homeowners are looking to save money wherever they can.
-One way to do that is by reducing energy costs.
+One way to do this is by reducing energy costs.

-Solar panels are one way that you can theoretically save money while also cutting down your fossil fuel emissions.
-Once installed, the majority of your home is powered by natural, renewable energy.
+Solar panels can help you save money while also cutting down on fossil fuel emissions.
+Once installed, your home is powered by natural, renewable energy.

-But despite the best intentions, some homeowners can hit snags trying to install roof-mounted solar panels.
-Issues can range from improperly installing the panels, causing leakages and other problems, or finding out that a roof is too old and damaged to support the panels.
+However, some homeowners encounter issues when installing roof-mounted solar panels.
+They can include improper installation, causing leaks, or discovering that a roof is too old or damaged to support the panels.

-Across Canada, some customers have had complications with getting their solar panels covered by their insurers.
-Including at least one customer who was dropped by their insurer.
-Some insurers claimed that solar panels were too much of a liability risk or had trouble pricing premiums for solar panels.
+Across Canada, some customers have faced complications with getting their solar panels covered by insurers.
+In some cases, insurers have dropped customers, citing solar panels as a liability risk or struggling to price premiums for them.

-However, despite the hurdles, solar panels come with numerous benefits that make it all worth it.
+Despite these hurdles, solar panels offer numerous benefits that make them worth considering.
 Here’s what homeowners should know before going off-grid.

 What are solar panels?